 Qilby from Wakfu.
 He's practically unrecognizable the moment he ditches the Sheep's Clothing.

-Hiroshi Sato from The Legend of Korra seems nice at first.
+Hiroshi Sato seems nice at first.
 Cue episode 7 when he reveals himself as the Evil Genius of the Equalists who hates Benders with a passion.
 His real thoughts concerning Mako and Asami's romance are absolutely vile, and he calls Mako a "fire-bending street rat."

 Tarrlok also counts.
 He appears to be a politician who cares for the safety of the city, but that is just a cover for his real personality, a manipulative Jerkass that plays most of the heroes, getting one of them to resign to position, almost got them killed, and even went into darker territory by creating laws that discriminate against non-benders, even being cruel on enforcing them.
 He is vicious enough to where he doesn't need a full moon to bloodbend.